tentone/go-fileserver/README.md

 ### Performance

-- Compared the performance of fasthttp and node.js express on http 1.x against the performance of net/http running on http 2.0.
+- The performance of fasthttp and node.js express on http 1.x was compared against the performance of net/http running on http 2.0.